tom-foley/create-ts-project/README.md

-Creates a TypeScript project with preferred defaults for compilation configuration and a few helpful task/launch configurations for common user actions.
+Creates a TypeScript project with opinionated defaults for compilation configuration and a few helpful task/launch configurations for common user actions.

 Local PC installation:
 - Clone this project to somewhere on your local PC